BeepBoopHQ/witbot/README.md

       bot.reply(message, 'Hello to you as well!')
     })

-`outcome` has the following properties
+`outcome` has the following properties:

 - `_text` is the original text passed to wit
 - `confidence` is a number between 0 and 1
 - `intent` is the first intent that was matched
 - `entities` see the Wit API to learn more about matched entities